Original Abstract Paintings by Gregory Christeas

 Abstract art by Gregory Christeas, a celebrated Greek American artist of the Diaspora and national hero.

-From early days in Paris—where Pablo Picasso described his drawings as “strong, very strong”—to international exhibitions and institutional collections, Christeas has maintained a singular commitment: abstraction as lived experience rather than trend.
+From early days in Paris—where Pablo Picasso described his drawings as “strong, very strong”—to international exhibitions and institutional collections, Christeas has maintained a singular commitment: abstraction as lived experience.
 His paintings do not describe objects.
 They investigate consciousness in motion, inviting collectors into a deeper dialogue with color, structure, and emotion.

 A Journey of Rhythm and Soul